Take a multicultural tour of Singapore and learn more about Chinese, Malay, Indian, Eurasian and Peranakan cultures in Singapore.

 St Andrew’s Cathedral

 Step into the grounds of Singapore’s largest and oldest Anglican church if you’re in the Civic District and admire the high arches and spire of this neo-gothic building.
-Built in the 1850s, funded by Scottish merchants and used as an emergency hospital during World War II, its main hall is decorated with stained-glass windows and murals.
+Built in the 1850s, funded by Scottish merchants and used as an emergency hospital during World War II, St. Andrews’ Cathedral’s main hall is decorated with gorgeous stained-glass windows and murals.
 Services are held in English, Mandarin, Hokkien, Filipino, Indonesian and Burmese.

 Armenian Church Singapore